vinhng10/GAN-Augmentation-for-Remaining-Useful-Life-Prediction/README.md

 ## Introduction
 This repository demonstrates my attempt to apply GAN augmentation to improve remaining useful life (RUL) prediction.
 This work is done as part of my bachelor thesis, [Toward Deep Learning in Remaining Useful Life Estimation](https://github.com/vinhng10/GAN-Augmentation-for-Remaining-Useful-Life-Prediction/blob/master/Thesis.pdf), at Aalto University.
-GAN aumentation has been shown to improve performance of some machine learning model by introducing more data to training.
-The goal of this project is to exammine if GAN augmentation can also enhance RUL prediction in predictive maintenance.
+GAN augmentation has been shown to improve performance of some machine learning model by introducing more data to training.
+The goal of this project is to examine if GAN augmentation can also enhance RUL prediction in predictive maintenance.

 ## Experiment
 The Colab sample experiement can be found [here](https://colab.research.google.com/drive/1NY-4ISTnyFUqXeZmycdIn2zZEXiVXVaZ?usp=sharing).